-All were inferior in cooling compared to a heavy duty tropical fan clutch, except for the huge Ford fan at the bottom of the list, which so far is only equal to it.
+All electric fans I tried were INFERIOR in cooling capactity compared to a heavy duty tropical fan clutch, EXCEPT for the huge FORD fans at the bottom of this list.

 More info on the Heavy Duty Tropical Fan Clutch can be found in this page:

 VOLVO 2-Speed FAN RELAY Basics.